PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 - APPEND\_EXTRA\_HEADERS

-If you wish to apply the EXTRA\_HEADERS to every single server response, set this bootlean to true.
+If you wish to apply the <code>EXTRA\_HEADERS</code> to all of the server's responses, set this boolean to true.

 - EXTRA\_HEADERS